monimoyd/panoptic_image_segmentation_with_detr/part2/README.md

 segment_polygon - Polygon coordinates for segments

-As our dataset may not have all the stuff, so the coco validation stuff dataset is added for training and for this also an intermediate csv file is created
+As the engineering materials dataset does not  have all the stuff, so the coco validation stuff dataset is added for training and for this also an intermediate csv file is created

 While generating csv files, Any of the image which is not RGB  (like RGBA or grey image) or images in WEBP format are ignored.